A middle seat on an overnight flight to Luanda with Angola Airlines.

 Was it that I’d been spooked by the things I’d read online, or was it my own prejudices coming to the surface?
 Had I just been lucky or was Maputo not as bad as people said?
 Was it seeing derelict buildings and overwhelming amounts of trash that had me so convinced I was somewhere to be afraid of?
 Was it witnessing extreme poverty that had me concerned I was going to be mugged?
 Was I equating different with dangerous?

-It was most likely an equal mix of both, but I resolved to be less fearful tomorrow.
+I resolved to be less fearful tomorrow.
 I was in Maputo either way, so there wasn’t much point in being terrified unless something awful actually happened.

 I awoke the following morning and decided to channel the confidence of a girl I’d spotted the previous day.
 She was white and blonde — the only other white and blonde person I’d spotted while walking around — and was bursting to the brim with boldness.
 I’d watched her wander down the street with her camera around her neck, chatting and joking with the locals, laughing off the men’s attempts to flirt with her.
 The locals had seemed to respect her more for it.
-She was calm, confident, and courageous, and I was going to try to be the same today.
+She had been calm, confident, and courageous, and I was going to try to be the same today.

 I put my passport and phone in my pocket and set off in search of a better experience.